stevli/stevli.github.io/_posts/2022-01-02-the-secret-of-web-page-layout-display-attribute-of-css.md

 ## Inner and Outer display Types

 HTML uses a language structure that can be nested.
-In other words, some elements, such as ·<div>·, ·<p>·, can be used as containers for other elements.
+In other words, some elements such as `<div>`, `<p>` can be used as containers for other elements.